sofakid/Skoarcery/README.md

 ===================

-Skoar is a musical notation language, intended to add an expressive dimension to SuperCollider (and python), modelled after western music notation.
+Skoar is a musical notation language, intended to add another expressive dimension to SuperCollider, modelled after western music notation.
+Also Python.
+And no real reason why not JavaScript.

 Skoarcery is the compiler compiler that compiles skoar lexers and parsers for SuperCollider and Python.

 Skoar
 -----

 Oversimplified, a skoar starts as a SuperCollider string, and is compiled into a parse tree.
 This tree can then be traversed, behaving as a SuperCollider pattern.